 08 of 15

-Add Drainage to the Base of Your Miniature Garden
+Add Drainage to the Base

 As most plants used for miniature gardens are rock garden or alpine plants that hate wet feet in winter, you should make sure all levels of your garden have adequate drainage.
-Place 1/2 inch to 1 inch of broken pot shards or gravel (or both) on the base of your miniature garden, using larger shards of pot to cover the drainage hole without blocking it.
+Place 1/2 inch to 1 inch of broken pot shards or gravel (or both) on the base of your miniature garden, using larger shards of the pot to cover the drainage hole without blocking it.
 This will help to prevent the soil from washing out of the bottom of the pot before the roots have developed to hold it.
-Don't use very fine particles or sand as your drainage medium.
+Don't use very fine particles of sand as your drainage medium.
 Larger pieces allow excess water to seep through and out of the pot more easily.
 If you don't have pot shards or gravel, you can use styrofoam packing peanuts or other inert materials in the base of the pot to allow water to drain through the base.Continue to 9 of 15 below.

 09 of 15

 The type of soil you use for your miniature garden will depend on the growth requirements of your plants.
-For this garden, we are using alpine plant varieties, or plants which need good drainage but some moisture and humidity around their roots.
+For this garden, we are using alpine plant varieties, or plants that need good drainage but some moisture and humidity around their roots.
 Most dwarf plants do not require very rich soils as they grow slowly.

-To mix a soil for alpine and rockery plants you can use roughly one part potting soil mix to one part clean builder's sand (playground sand, decorative sand, anything without salt or other additives).
+To mix soil for alpine and rockery plants you can use roughly one part potting soil mix to one part clean builder's sand (playground sand, decorative sand, anything without salt or other additives).
 If you cannot easily obtain sand, you might be able to get by with a soil mix sold for potting African violets.
 These also require humid, but well-drained root conditions.
 Most soils sold for African violets contain an obvious amount of sand or alternatively small white lumps of pumice or "perlite" which create good drainage.
-Avoid soil mixes which are spongy or contain a lot of peat moss or coconut fiber.
+Avoid soil mixes that are spongy or contain a lot of peat moss or coconut fiber.

-If you wish, you can add a tablespoon or two of a slow release fertilizer pellet into the soil mix.
+If you wish, you can add a tablespoon or two of a slow-release fertilizer pellet into the soil mix.
 Alternatively, you can use a dilute solution of water-soluble fertilizer when you water your plants.Continue to 10 of 15 below.

 10 of 15

-Build up the Soil Layers in Your Miniature Garden Landscape
+Build up the Soil Layers

 With your soil mixed for your plants, set your dividers in place in your broken plant pot and begin to fill in the soil, packing the soil around the dividers to hold them in place, and making sure you leave space for the soil and rootball of the plants to fit into the pot.
 You can always add a bit more soil as you plant, but it is difficult to take soil away without tipping over your dividers at this stage of planting.